owl73/westmarch-landol/rules/combat.md

 No one likes waiting for their turns.
 Lets speed this up.

+During comabat time is measured in rounds.
+Each round is a few seconds.

 ## Reactions

 When you meet someone, combat doesn't just start.